 Please read our registration and cancellation policies; and everything below before signing up.
 Our DVNP permit imposes various restrictions and requires that we enforce very strict rules.
 We need all participants to understand and agree to respect and abide by the rules of this event.

 Due to the restricted rider-limit and the cost to host this event, we’re unable to accept volunteer coupons for this event.

-Jerseys are to available to purchase during registration until September 1st.
-We’ll have a similar design with new colors for 2019.
+Jerseys are to available to purchase during registration until September 28th.
 Thereafter you may purchase for $85 at the event and we’ll mail it to you when they’re ready.

 The Oasis At Death Valley (formerly Furnace Creek Ranch).
 Our group rate for 2019 is $180 per night (plus resort fees/taxes) for a standard room with two queens.
 Call (760) 786-2345 and request group block code 795986 (Planet Ultra group).
 The discount expires October 14th, so please make your reservations early.
 For those who prefer to camp, The Ranch has a private RV Resort and campground; and there are 9 National Park Service campgrounds ranging from full hookups to primitive.

 7am wave starts of 20 riders in increments 2 minutes (based on recommendations by Death Valley National Park staff)